partrickJhonson/beef/Metasploit.md

 Note the BrowserAutoPwn URL: `http://10.1.1.175:8080/5WNrYZjr`

-Then use the "Create Invisible Iframe" command module to load the autopwn webpage in an iframe:
+Then use the `Create Invisible Iframe` command module to load the autopwn webpage in an iFrame:
 <p align=center>
 [[Images/msf8.png|align=center]]
 </p>

-You just have to wait for a shell :
+Then, just wait for a shell :
 <p align=center>
 [[Images/msf9.png|align=center]]
 </p>